+The authors are grateful to Partners Tim Dawson and Nick Herrod for their contributions to this chapter.
 Tim is a member of the Cayman Islands Financial Services Regulation team.
-He provides all aspects of regulatory and financial services advice, including in respect of Cayman Islands licensing, prudential and conduct of business requirements, reporting and information exchange obligations (including those deriving from FATCA and the Common Reporting Standard), and advice on duties of data protection and confidentiality, anti-money laundering and combatting the financing of terrorism.
+He provides all aspects of regulatory and financial services advice, including in respect of the Cayman Islands licensing, prudential and conduct of business requirements, reporting and information exchange obligations (including those deriving from FATCA and the Common Reporting Standard), and advice on duties of data protection and confidentiality, anti-money laundering and combatting the financing of terrorism.
 Tim is a member of both industry and Cayman Islands Government legal and regulatory working groups.
 (Tel: +1 345 814 5525 / Email: tim.dawson@maples.com.)